Sienci-Labs/Resources/gsender/ytsb-gs-additional-features.md

 ---

+- Reconnect automatically didn't work this morning.
+Had to connect manually.
+Double checked the config and toggle was on for reconnect.

+- No capital letters allowed in Macro Naming field

+- When I push the macro button, I see a popup that indicates the macro has started running.
+Should we make the button blue while the macro runs to indicate something has happened?
+Even a blue colour change on a short timer?
+Might be a bigger button convo, as none of our direction buttons react at all.
+That would be a nice upgrade.

+- Add a macro and hit the add a macro button and the screen closes.
+Edit a macro and hit update macro and you sit on the same screen, thinking nothing has happened.
+You have to manually close the box.
+Not the same as add.

+- Tried Go to previous work position G0X[Xo] Y[Y0] but got bad number format in the console and couldn't get the bit to move at all.

+- Macro icons no longer show description on hover.

+- XY Squaring, jog boxes are uneditable.
+This may be ok, just an observation.

+- Visualizer has gone blank now.
+(This may be computer related, see Loading files below)

+- I've recreated the Start bug.
+Gif is spinning, but time remaining isn't moving, bit isn't moving and start button is green.
+Jog is all blue.
+Hitting start again, begins the job.
+This is on a Grbl connection.
+Interestingly, hitting the start button in the surfacing wizard begins the carve right away.

+- Loading files seems to have a repeatable bug.
+Load a file.
+Load a new file.
+It seems to load the 1st file, not the 2nd selected.
+Double checked with gSender main build.
+Files loaded are different, not on Edge.
+Interestingly, I had a ton of stuff open on my computer.
+Closing it all and going with just gSender and VSCode open, I was unable to repeat the loading file bug.

+- Wasteboard surfacing repeats Cut Depth & Max text.
+2nd one should be Spindle Speed

+- Wasteboard surfacing has 3 text boxes without labels.
+Spindle speed, RPM and bit diameter

+- While surfacing, I see the file name has changed from the file I loaded to a file named **cing**, but the path shows my previous 1_8 detail cut 2 .tap file.
+Hitting the refresh button on the file reloaded it and replaced the surfacing code, which was awesome!
+Should it say **surfacing**?

+- **G-code** spelling in Surfacing on the G-code Viewer

+- Stats page has Alarm **and** Errors.
+I've just come from surfacing where we use X **&** Y, Cut Depth **&** Max, instead of the word **and**.
+I like the ampersand, but we may want to be consistent.

+- Configuration in Stats page shows LongMill MK2 30x30, but when I hit the change button, it takes me to Config which shows I'm running the MK1 12x30.
+Are these fields not connected somehow?

+- Maintenance tab under Stats - Hours in the chart on the left don't match up with the list on the right.
+I have Cleaning Rails & Wheels at 10 hours in the chart, 19 hours in the list and on the overview screen.
+All of the chart numbers are miss-matched from the list on the right.
+Ah, Ok, they are ranges that trigger.
+Maybe we put the range on the left column?
+What is range and what is the actual number?

+- Maintenance tab under Stats - Search bar text **Search all columns** seems odd, maybe just Search? testing this it only searches task name, not description, so maybe Search Task Name could be the text?

+- Maintenance tab under Stats - I want to click the check mark to make the task disappear, and my mouse does change to a finger, so feels clickable, but nothing.

+- Alarms and Errors flips to Errors and Alarms when you go to the specific page.
+Clear alarm list button has Alarms and Errors, so probably just flip the title of this page & put some &'s in there. ;)

+- Errors and Alarms page is cutting off the icon/image on the left side of each alarm.

+- Tool Changing we have a note to add descriptions of currently selected strategy still

+- Tool Changing, fixed tool sensor, where do I put in the X, Y, Z positions now?

+- Remote mode coming back at some point?

+-

+---

 This page covers all the advanced features of gSender such as shortcuts, macros, workspaces, calibration tools, controlling spindles, lasers, coolant, and more.
 Remember, you can always quickly navigate the page by clicking the headings in the 'Page Contents'.

 ## Shortcuts